mathewlippincott/TALA/README.md

 * Spring scale for line tension
 * compass for wind direction
 * thermometer for ground temperature
+* barometer for ground pressure
 * clinometer for angles of the kite and kite line
 * marked kite line for counting the amount of line in the air
+ * or fishing line length counter
 * [look up tables and equations](TALA_Measurement) for extrapolating air speed from measurments

 ###Designers of the TALA